 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Lacoste “It's a Start”.
 These are a few factors influencing its score:

-- It uses some lower-impact materials including organic cotton.
+- It uses some lower-impact materials including organic cotton, however it does not publish an aggregate breakdown of materials used.

-- To minimise waste, it recycles most of its textile offcuts.
+- To minimise waste, it recycles some of its textile offcuts.

 - There’s no evidence it’s taking actions to protect biodiversity in its supply chain.